 Table 2: MIL-STD-188-110A Appendix B – 39-TPM Waveform Suite

-Feel free to browse our standards complaint modems
+Feel free to browse our standards compliant modems